centre-for-humanities-computing/DDB_Tagger/README.md

 ## Data and results

+_[DSL](https://dsl.dk/)_ have kindly allowed me access to the data behind _Den Danske Begrebsordbog_ for the purposes of developing this prototype.

-Due to copyright issues, this repo contains _only_ the code used for the tagger, along with example input and output files.
+However, due to copyright issues, this repo contains _only_ the code used for the tagger, along with example input and output files.
 It does not contain any data related to the contents of DBO.

 For more information, please contact the author directly.